 - (Optional) Include nested logic.
 Click for a condition and select Add an Alternative.
-You also have the option here to remove additional conditions.
+You can also remove additional conditions.

 - (Optional) Change the All/Any and True/False selections to change the boolean logic values that will apply to each segment condition.
 The default statement is “If All of the following are True.”